 Memnos, who delivered the course, has been involved in raising awareness of the D/deaf community for a number of years.
 Age only 16, he started a television career on the BBC’s BSL current affairs show, See Hear, which he is still involved with today.
 In 2002, he played for the Great British Football and Futsal squad and has also appeared in the BBC drama, Holby City, alongside his daughter.

-Committed to breaking down the barriers that the Deaf community face, Memnos also set up ablemedia, a company that specialise in delivering high quality sign language translations and deaf awareness training to organisations across the globe.
-To date he’s worked with a number of high profile organisations including the UK government.
+Committed to breaking down the barriers that the Deaf community face, Memnos also set up ablemedia, a company that specialises in delivering high-quality sign language translations and deaf awareness training to organisations across the globe.
+To date, he’s worked with a number of high profile organisations including the UK government.

 In attendance was Victoria Watkins, Assistant Marketing and Communications Officer for Newark and Sherwood District Council who said: “Memnos was very interactive and the course was engaging throughout.
 I learnt so much about the Deaf community and culture, British Sign Language, tips on communicating with Deaf people and ways of making websites and marketing materials more accessible.

 “I’ve told the rest of my team about how informative the course was and how we can make our own website much more accessible.
 There are certainly many steps for us to take before we can make our own website accessible for the Deaf community but I’m hoping we will be able to start making progress thanks to this course.”